ubidots/ubidots-c-sharp/README.md

 If you don't have an account yet, what are your waiting for?.
 Create one [here](http://app.ubidots.com/accounts/signup/).

 Once you have your API key, you can connect to the API by creating an ApiClient instance.
-After you have added Ubidots C# API Client as a reference in your solution (_see **2.
-Dependencies**_) you must tell your program to use the classes available in the Ubidots namespace:
+After you have added Ubidots C# API Client as a reference in your solution (_see **1.
+How to use it**_) you must tell your program to use the classes available in the Ubidots namespace:

 ```csharp
 using Ubidots;